(skip to content)

 Audacity

 Free audio editing tool.
-I don't really use it anymore since switching to Reaper where I can do pretty much all the same things but in a way I like better, but hey, depending on who you are and what you're trying to do, you can still probably get plenty of mileage out of it.
+I don't really use it anymore since switching to Reaper, but hey, depending on who you are and what you're trying to do, you can still probably get plenty of mileage out of it.
+Best to download without MuseHub.

 Aseprite

 Art tool geared towards making pixel art, but I've gotten a lot of mileage outside of that scope.
-Basically just my general-use image editor.
-Not free, but it's fairly cheap (plus, it'll go for sale every once in a while on Steam or itch.io), and your money supports a small and dedicated team of developers!
-Alternatively, there's a completely free fork of it called LibreSprite, though I think it may be missing a few features.
-Never used it myself (since I never heard about it until after I'd already bought Aseprite), but it's worth checking out.
+Basically my general-use image editor.
+There's a completely free fork of it called LibreSprite, though I think it may be missing a few features.

 OBS Studio